deeptechlabs/tuner.algo.extrapol/README.md

 predictions can be quite accurate and enable the early termination of poor runs.

-Copyright by Tobias Domhan, Jost Tobias Springenberg, and Frank Hutter, 2014 Copyright by Dendi Suhubdy, 2018
+Copyright by Tobias Domhan, Jost Tobias Springenberg, and Frank Hutter, 2014

+Orion Implementation Copyright by Dendi Suhubdy, 2018